bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 For example if a YANG module defines the container *node*, and this container has a leaf `identifier` which has the type `string`, then a valid JSON document with configuration data describing a node should be a JSON object containing a key named `identifier` which value should be a `string` such as `router_253`.

-So, in line with the mapping rules of YANG statement into OWL concepts defined in {{sec-exp-yang2owl-oc}}, when parsing a JSON tree that comply to a given YANG model when can assume that if we get a *key which value is a JSON object* then the *key should be the name of a container or a list* and its *value should be a description to be further analyzed*.
+So, in line with the mapping rules of YANG statement into OWL concepts defined in {{sec-exp-yang2owl-oc}}, when parsing a JSON tree that comply to a given YANG model we can assume that if we get a *key which value is a JSON object* then the *key should be the name of a container or a list* and its *value should be a description to be further analyzed*.
 Thus, in terms of knowledge graph modeling, this JSON object should be interpreted as an *instance of a class* which name is the *name of the container or of the list*.

 Conversely, if the value is a *litteral*, the *key* should be the *name of a leaf or a leaflist*.